Transitioning to the adult healthcare world can be tough for anyone. For young adults with trisomy 21 and their parents, it’s a particular challenge.

 A lengthy, unsuccessful search for an adult primary care provider and specialists was lent a sense of urgency when Cristin began experiencing chronic headaches.
 Finally Terri turned to an old friend: The Children’s Hospital of Philadelphia (CHOP).

 Cristin’s diagnosis had been confirmed by a CHOP geneticist when she was a week old.
-As she grew, she saw endocrinologists, otolaryngologists (ear, nose and throat or ENT), and other specialists for a variety of issues.
+As she grew, she saw endocrinologists, otolaryngologists (ear, nose and throat doctors), and other specialists for a variety of issues.

 In fact, adult care is an important part of the Trisomy 21 Program.
-Of the program’s 1,000 patients, 200 are over the age of 18, with many in their 30s and 40s.
+Of the program’s 1,000 patients, 200 are older than age 18, with many in their 30s and 40s.
 The team includes doctors, nurse practitioners and physical therapists trained in both pediatric and adult care.

 They provide annual exams for adult patients, keeping each up-to-date on neurological screenings and other recommended guidelines for adult trisomy 21 care.
 The care they provide is in addition to — not in place of — primary adult care.
 The team communicates with the primary provider and the family to find solutions to challenges and concerns.